gregraka/gregraka.github.io/qs_admins_install.md

    tar -xjf owncloud-x.y.z.tar.bz2
    ```

-   This unpacks to a single owncloud directory.
+   This unpacks to a single ownCloud directory.

 6. Copy the ownCloud directory to its final destination.